jjvanzon/JJs-Reference-Architecture/Code Style.md

 #### Class Names

-In this architecture, class names may usually end with the pattern name or a verb converted to a noun, e.g.:
+In this architecture, class names may end with the pattern name or a verb converted to a noun, e.g.:

     Converter
     Validator
     Calculator

-And they may start with a term out of the domain:
+And they may start with a term out of the domain (like `Order`, `Product` or `Price`):

     OrderConverter
     ProductValidator
     PriceCalculator

-More specialized classes might get prefixes or suffixes as follows:
+More specialized classes might get prefixes or suffixes (like `Optimized` or `WithPriorityShipping`):

     OptimizedPriceCalculator
-    OrderWithPriorityShippingValidator

-Or alternatively:

     OrderValidatorWithPriorityShipping

-Abstract classes might get the preferred suffix `Base`:
+Abstract classes might prefer the suffix `Base`:

     ProductValidatorBase

 This is because it might be quite important to see in code whether something is a base class.
 Exceptions to the suffix idea might be made, if it would otherwise result in less readable code.
 For instance, base classes in entity models might not look good with the `Base` suffix.

-Variables might be kept similar to the class names, ending them with the pattern name.
+Variables might be kept similar to the class names and include the prefixes and suffixes, so it stays clear what they are.

 Some other suggested ‘last names’ for classes apart form the pattern names might be:

-[ ... ]

 |              | |
 |--------------|-|
 | `Resolver`   | A class that does lookups that require complex keys or different ways of looking up depending on the situations, fuzzy lookups, etc.
 | `Dispatcher` | A class that takes a canonical input, and dispatches it by calling different method depending on the input, or sending a message in a different format to a different infrastructural endpoint depending on the input.
-| `Invoker`    | Something that invokes another method, probably based on input or specific conditions.
+| `Invoker`    | Something that invokes another method, possibly based on input or specific conditions.
 | `Provider`   | A class that provides something.
 It can be useful to have a separate class that provides something if there are many conditions or contextual dependencies involved in retrieving something.
-A provider can also be used when something has to be retrieved conditionally or if retrieval has to be postponed until later.
+A provider might also be used when something has to be retrieved conditionally or if retrieval has to be postponed until later.
 | `Asserter`   | A class meant to throw exceptions under certain conditions.
-|              | Any method verb could become a class name, by turning it into a verby noun, e.g. Convert à Converter.
+|              | Any method verb might become a class name, by turning it into a verby noun, e.g. `Convert` => `Converter`.

 #### Collection Names